 Cancer during pregnancy is uncommon.
-For many years, both doctors and women were often unsure about how to deal with cancer during pregnancy.
-But now more women with cancer and their doctors are starting or continuing treatment while pregnant.
-This means more information about treating and living with cancer during pregnancy is available than ever before.
+For many years, health care providers and women were often unsure about how to deal with cancer during pregnancy.
+Now, more women with cancer are starting or continuing treatment during pregnancy.
+This means we have more information about treating and living with cancer during pregnancy than ever before.

 Cancer itself rarely affects the growing baby directly.
 But having cancer while pregnant can be complicated for both the mother and the health care team.
 Therefore, it is important to find a health care provider who has experience treating pregnant women with cancer.
 Learn more about finding an oncologist.

 Types of cancers that occur during pregnancy

 The cancers that tend to occur during pregnancy are also more common in younger people.
-These cancers include the following:
+These cancers include:

 Breast cancer is the most common cancer diagnosed during pregnancy.
-It affects about one in 3,000 pregnancies.
+It affects about 1 in 3,000 women who are pregnant.
 Because breasts typically enlarge and change texture during pregnancy, changes from cancer may be difficult to detect.
-Or, they may not appear to be abnormal.
-As a result, pregnant women with breast cancer may diagnosed later than non-pregnant women.
+Or they may not appear to be abnormal.
+As a result, pregnant women with breast cancer may be diagnosed later than non-pregnant women.

 Diagnosing cancer during pregnancy

 Being pregnant may delay a cancer diagnosis.
 This is because some cancer symptoms, such as bloating, headaches, breast changes, or rectal bleeding, are also common during pregnancy.
 On the other hand, pregnancy can sometimes uncover cancer.
-For example, a Pap test done as part of standard pregnancy care can detect cervical cancer.
+For example, a Pap test done as part of standard pregnancy care can find cervical cancer.
 And an ultrasound performed during pregnancy could find ovarian cancer.

-If cancer is suspected during pregnancy, women and their doctors may be concerned about diagnostic tests.
-More information on the safety of specific tests for pregnant women is listed below.
+If cancer is suspected during pregnancy, women and their health care providers may be concerned about diagnostic tests.
+More information on the safety of specific tests for pregnant women is listed below:

 X-ray.
-Research has shown that the level of radiation in diagnostic x-rays is too low to harm the fetus.
-When possible, women may use a lead shield that covers the stomach for extra protection during x-rays.
+Research shows that the level of radiation in diagnostic x-rays is too low to harm the fetus.
+When possible, women may use a lead shield that covers the abdomen during x-rays.